|

 However, with the responsibilities that came with a new son (William),

-Dan was reluctant to give up the practice of law for the vagaries
+I was reluctant to give up the practice of law for the vagaries

 creative and business partner, Intuit Music Group, a music publishing

-venture the couple has operated ever since.
+venture which we have operated ever since.

 songwriter/producer R.S.Field and the recording artist, Webb Wilder,